Cathedral of St. Mary the Crowned

-The Cathedral of Saint Mary the Crowned (Catedral de Santa María la Coronada) is a Roman Catholic cathedral in Gibraltar.
+The Cathedral of Saint Mary the Crowned (Catedral de Santa María la Coronada) is a Latin Catholic cathedral in Gibraltar.
 It is the primary centre of Catholic worship in the Diocese of Gibraltar.

 History

 15th century

 The original building of the current cathedral was built during the Spanish period.
 Just after the reconquest of the city to the Moors, the main mosque was decreed to be stripped of its Islamic past and consecrated as the parish church (named Santa Maria la Coronada y San Bernardo).
 However, under the rule of the Catholic Monarchs, the old building was demolished and a new church was erected, in Gothic style.
 The cathedral's small courtyard is the remnant of the larger Moorish court of the mosque.
 The Catholic Monarchs' coat of arms was placed in the courtyard where it can still be seen today.
 The cathedral extended to the opposite side of what is now Main Street.